 Despite the fact that Doctor Who is considered by a lot of people as the series that popularized the Jammie Dodgers, these cookies are actually just as popular outside the series.
 Jammie Dodgers are so popular for its delicious taste that one particular mother of two from Rowley Regis, West Midlands would skip breakfast and lunch to eat 22 pieces of Jammie Dodgers every day.
 Tracey Foster is a sweet-tooth and was a self-confessed Jammie Dodgers addict who said to have spent £1,255 every year for her favourite cookie.
 She would even wash down these cookies down mug after mug of sugary tea.
 After 20 years of Jammie Dodgers addiction, Tracey Foster’s body shot up to size 30.
 After her knee surgery due to arthritis in 2011, Tracey decided to change her ways and went the healthy lifestyle way.

 In 2005, the Jammie Dodgers recipe was reformulated and the salt content was decreased.
 Palm oil was also used and hydrogenated fats were eliminated from the recipe.
-As of 2016, the recipes for Jammie Dodgers have changed and the bisciut is no longer vegan.
+As of 2016, the recipes for Jammie Dodgers have changed.
 This new recipe also cut down on sugar.
 For people who want to have their own version of Jammie Dodgers, all you need to do is to bake shortcake biscuits in pairs; with the top biscuit holed (heart-shaped).
 Then fill the holes with raspberry jam, and you have your delicious Dr. Who-favorite cookie.

 The Jammie Dodgers are named as the biggest children’s biscuit brand in the United Kingdom – though adults love them too.
 In 2011, Toffee and Choccie were launched as the new Jammie Dodgers flavours.